gzhoubioinf/Chemical_genomics_kp/README.md

 8. **Gene Ontology (GO) Enricgment Analysis**
    - The application performs Gene Ontology (GO) enrichment analysis using the GOATOOLS Python package to interpret the biological significance of genes influencing the ML predictions.
 This feature helps users understand which biological processes or molecular functions, are significantly overrepresented in the genes associated with impactful principal components.

+   - *Only available for XGBoost model*
-   A gene-to-GO mapping file (in TSV format) was downloaded from https://www.uniprot.org/uniprotkb?query=%28taxonomy_id%3A573%29.
+   - A gene-to-GO mapping file (in TSV format) was downloaded from https://www.uniprot.org/uniprotkb?query=%28taxonomy_id%3A573%29.
 Additionally, an OBO (Open Biomedical Ontologies) file was downloaded from https://lpalbou.github.io/docs/download-ontology/ and used to match the GO IDs for identified genes with the GO terms/descriptions.

    Both files are available in the "Data" folder